faithisaunicorn/JustCheckingInBot/README.md

 - I'm looking for collaborators!! :)

 About
-@JustCheckingInBot was designed to help you check in regularly on your SO/friends/family and remind them that they’re loved.
+@JustCheckingInBot was designed to help you check in regularly on your SO/friends/family and remind them that someone cares.
 If you’re too busy, tired, or forgot to message them, our daily reminders will help you out.
 All it takes is a few seconds.

-How-to
+🚦Getting Started 🚦
+- Create a new group with whoever you want to check in on/use this bot with
+- Add @JustCheckingInBot to the group
-Create a new group with whoever you want to check in on, and add this bot.
-You’ll be individually guided through a quick set-up, then you’re good to go!
+- You’ll be individually guided through a quick set-up, then you’re good to go!

 Bot features
 - Custom reminders to rate your day